tomvanilla37/SERPgen/README.md

 git push heroku main:main
 heroku ps:scale web=1
 ```

-After a successful depoyment, save the generated link of your UI website.
-Replace the link of api in the function *key_to_text* in the file *UI/serp_backend.py*

 ### How to deply the UI to GCP
 To depoly the UI on the GCP, create a user name on GCP and using the following command login into it.